romanodev/OpenBTE/docs/citingopenbte.rst

 Citing OpenBTE
 =============================

-If you use the code, it would be nice if you cite
+If you use the code, please considering citing

 G. Romano and J. C. Grossman, J. Heat Transfer 137(7), 071302 (link_)